Often I find myself using third-party software like Caffeine or Amphetamine to

 cause your next live demo to fail!
 To make it better, I decided to use SHELL

-variable so that every command will be passed to caffeinate
+variable so that every command will be passed to caffeinate and bash.

 It will look something like this: